-NB: Having your friend take your clicker to class for you so that you can earn participation points without actually being there is cheating, and will be treated like any other case of cheating.
-In fact, it is worse than many other forms of cheating, because it implicates both you and the friend who "helped" you, since helping someone else cheat is also a violation of academic integrity.
-When you ask someone to take your clicker to class and respond on your behalf, you are not only risking your entire academic career but also asking them to risk theirs too; don't do it!
+NB: Having your friend take your phone/clicker/app to class for you so that you can earn participation points without actually being there is cheating, and will be treated like any other case of cheating.
+In fact, it is worse than many other forms of cheating, because it implicates both you and the friend who "helped" you, since helping someone else cheat is also a violation.
+When you ask someone to take your clicker to class for you, you are not only risking your academic career but also asking them to risk theirs too; don't do it!